Hello. Ben Bennetts. Pleased to meet you.

 Who, me?
 Well.
 Let’s see.
-Father of daughters (the last census showed four); local government officer by day; live in a market town in southern England.
+Father of daughters (the last census showed four); local government officer by day; live in Hackney.

 I set up a company in 2005 providing mapping and environmental data to farmers and parish councils.
 (Long story; click LaMIS on my tag cloud to see more.)
 That kept me busy until 2007 when I returned to local government.